recallnet/rust-recall/README.md

 ## Usage

-Hoku comes with both a CLI and Rust SDK that expose the core network interfaces.
+Recall comes with both a CLI and Rust SDK that expose the core network interfaces.
 You can find detailed instructions for each of these in their respective subdirectories:

 - CLI: [here](./cli/README.md)